ericoc/gaw.sh/README.md

 * Generate one using the base36 of auto-incremented numeric database ID (from MySQL "urls" table)
 	* $shorturl = base_convert($id, 10, 36);
 * If the generated one is also taken:
-	* Keep generating new ones using base36 of random generated number (0-10), followed by numeric database ID, and UNIX time until we find something that is not taken
+	* Keep generating new ones using base36 of random generated number (0-10), followed by numeric database ID, and UNIX timestamp until we find something that is not taken
 		* $shorturl = base_convert(rand(0,10).$id.time(), 10, 36);

 Example data: